 How does this differences impact volume

-There is a small difference in volume.
-The medium holds about 3-5 liters less non-camera gear than the large pack.
++ There is a small difference in volume.
+The MEDIUM PACK has a slightly smaller shell and holds about 3-5 liters less in NON-CAMERA than the other packs.

 WILL MY CAMERA GEAR FIT?